 Go for it!
-But prepare, as with any long term plan make sure you do your research in terms of what you might need, where you want to go and how you can get there on your budget.
+However, prepare as with any long term plan make sure you do your research.
+In terms of what you might need, where you want to go and how you can get there on budget.
 Take out travel insurance, with good health cover.

 Here are our Top 5 Tips: